yuxuantaoisak/unit_3/Project/README.md

 ![Screenshot 2024-03-07 at 23 40 14](https://github.com/yuxuantaoisak/unit_3/assets/144768397/7f39006b-09a3-4ee9-a61f-a26daf536ce6)

+_Fig.
+1_

-The above diagram illustrates the system, its parts, inputs, and output.
+*Fig. 1* illustrates the system, its parts, inputs, and output.
 The relationships between them are shown as well.
 The application takes user input from the keyboard and mouse, the computer details and the software it's running are included in the diagram.
 The python environment is PyCharm, in which two coding languages, python and KivyMD are ran.
 They interact with the relational database "project_3.db" inside the PyCharm environment.
 The output is displayed on a screen.

 ## Wireframe diagram

 ![Screenshot 2024-03-10 at 0 43 27](https://github.com/yuxuantaoisak/unit_3/assets/144768397/da86f3b9-3220-4d35-8793-6e16e34b3ca7)

+_Fig.
+2_

-This is the wireframe diagram that shows the switch between screens in my application.
+*Fig. 2* is the wireframe diagram that shows the switch between screens in my application.
 The arrows and lines show which screen the application will switch to after pressing the button.

 ## ER diagram

 ![Screenshot 2024-03-10 at 1 20 29](https://github.com/yuxuantaoisak/unit_3/assets/144768397/a96a79da-247e-4db4-bb44-f157278487de)

+_Fig.
+3_

-This ER diagram shows the tables in the database "project_3.db" and there relationships.
+*Fig. 3* is ER diagram shows the tables in the database "project_3.db" and there relationships.
 As indicated, the table "orders" has 7 columns: id, customer_name, item_purchased, time_purchased, signature, address, amount.
 The other two tables have columns with specific data types like "text" and "int".
 The diagram also shows the relationship between items and orders: one order has one item.

 ## UML diagram